Canada national baseball team: 2023 WBC

 Canada automatically qualified for the 2023 tournament by playing in the 2017 World Baseball Classic.

-The Canadian team was placed in 2023 World Baseball Classic – Pool C against Great Britain, United States, Columbia and Mexico.
+The Canadian team was placed in 2023 World Baseball Classic – Pool C against Great Britain, United States, Colombia and Mexico.
 They began pool play against Great Britain.
 The Canadians had to overcome an early deficit, however, Tyler O’Neill and Jacob Robson had four hits each to lead Canada to an 18–8 mercy rule win In Game 2, propelled by a nine-run first inning, they lost 1–12 against the United States.
 In Game 3 against Columbia, Canada led 1–0 going into the eighth inning, but Otto Lopez, a Toronto Blue Jays prospect, led off the inning with a triple and was driven in by Owen Caissie's two-out RBI single to push the lead to 2–0.
 Lopez's three-run shot in the ninth gave Canada an even bigger cushion, which ultimately lead them to winning 5–0.
 Their 2–1 record set up a win-or-go-home game vs Mexico.
 After a good start to the game, Mexico blew the game open with a four-run sixth, keyed by Randy Arozarena’s three-run double.
 They would go on to win the game 10–3, ultimately eliminating Canada from the tournament.

 By finishing top four in their group, Canada still managed to claim their automatic qualification spot for the 2026 World Baseball Classic.

+2026 WBC

+Canada advanced to the quarter-finals for the first time in WBC history.